SebLeich/react-connlib/README.md

 Developers can change the root container by overwriting the public property `rootContainer` at the static `Connlib` object.
 Therefore, we recommend to use the JavaScript call `Connlib.rootContainer = document.getElementById('fooContainer')`.
 Afterwards, the Connlib root instance can be accessed by calling `Connlib.rootInstance`.
-Finally, all created Connlib istances should be rendered by calling the instance's method `instance.render()`.
+Finally, all created Connlib instances should be rendered by calling the instance's method `instance.render()`.
 Alternatively, the static method `Connlib.render()` renders all Connlib instances.

 <img src="./assets/activity.JPG" width="500px" />